 Goal, Objective, or Strategy Immediate (1-2 Years) Near Term (3-5 Years) Mid-Term (6-10 Years) Long-Term (10+ Years) Strategy 3.2.2: Provide a grid street network and avoid cul-de-sacs where possible.
 Strategy 3.2.3: Coordinate to have new development in the planning area provide for parks and open space.
-Objective 3.3: Ensure that the extraction of sand and gravel resources throughout the region winnearby residents, or landowners.
-Objective 3.3: Ensure that the extraction of sand and gravel resources throughout the region will not negatively impact the surrounding ecosystem, nearby residents, or landowners.
-Strategy 3.3.1: Coordinate with adjacent jurisdictions to ensure restrictions are in place on sand and gravel operations in areas that pose a threat to water quality.
+Objective 3.3: Ensure that the extraction of sand and gravel resources throughout the region winnearby residents, or landowners. ill not negative ly impact the s surrounding eco system, Strategy 3.3.1: Coordinate with adjacent jurisdictions to ensure restrictions are in place on sand and gravel operations in areas that pose a threat to water quality.
 Strategy 3.3.2: Coordinate with adjacent jurisdictions to ensure policies are in place to mitigate the impacts of gravel resource extraction.
 Objective 3.4: Promote policy that facilitates the conservation of open space and limits low den sity developme ent.
 Strategy 3.4.1: New roads developed specifically for the development of residential use shall not be allowed.
-Goal 4: Ensure new development in the Extra-Territorial Jurisdiction (ETJ) is se ecosystems. ensitive to th ne environm ent and natu ural Objective 4.1: Coordinate development that is compatible with the area's sensitive topography.
+Goal 4: Ensure new development in the Extra-Territorial Jurisdiction (ETJ) is se ecosystems. ensitive to th ne environm nent and natu ural Objective 4.1: Coordinate development that is compatible with the area's sensitive topography.
 Strategy 4.1.1: Assess all new development to ensure there is least environmental impact, including floodway and floodplain guidelines where applicable.
 Strategy 4.1.2: Coordinate to conserve the area's prime farmland or farmland of statewide importance.
 Strategy 4.1.3: Promote development that is compatible with and allows access to public lands and waters.
 Objective 4.2: Use conservation easements to preserve open spaces and environmentally and culturally impo rtant lands.
 Strategy 4.2.1: Partner with the County to explore creation of open space bonds to purchase land as conservation easements from willing landowners.
 Strategy 4.2.2: Identify funding sources in addition to public funds, such as donations, state and federal grants, levies, and other funding from private organizations.